rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 --- abstract

-The organizational separation between operators of TLS and DTLS endpoints and the certification authority (CA) can create limitations.
+The organizational separation between operators of TLS and DTLS endpoints and the certification authority can create limitations.
 For example, the lifetime of certificates, how they may be used, and the algorithms they support are ultimately determined by the certification authority.
 This document describes a mechanism to